This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Her multiple musical accomplishments include being selected for the Sphinx Performance Academy at the Cleveland Institute of Music where she studied under MaryAnn Ramos.
 She was also chosen to attend the New York State Summer School of the Arts School of Orchestral Studies (NYSSSA) where she studied with members of the Philadelphia Orchestra in Saratoga Springs, New York.
 She is a three-time first place winner of Gemini Youth Orchestra’s Concerto Competition and has performed numerous times as a soloist.
 She was selected for All-State Orchestra, All-Eastern Symphony Orchestra, and has performed as principal cellist for the Long Island String Festival Association Orchestra and Gemini Youth Orchestras.

 Ms. Garcia has received The Sphinx Fellowship Award, the Edward Miller Memorial Scholarship, the Kevin Cruz Scholarship, the Sylvia and Louis Osler Music Scholarship, the Long Island String Festival Association Studio Award and Antonina G. Nigrelli Memorial Award.
 Recently, Ms. Garcia was a cello instructor for Through the Staff, an organization dedicated to making classical music education more accessible.
-She maintains a private cello and piano studio and enjoys watching her students grow.
+She maintains a private cello, violin, and piano studio and enjoys watching her students grow.

 Testimonials: